elimas9/replay_strategies_for_robotic_navigation/README.md

 - A stochastic version of the task, where performing action *a* in state *s* is associated to non-null probabilities of arrival for more than one state.

-> This code (tag MassiEtAl2022) goes with the following submission: Massi et al. (2022) Model-based and model-free
+> This code goes with the following submission: Massi et al. (2022) Model-based and model-free
 > replay mechanisms for reinforcement learning in neurorobotics.
 Submitted.

 ## Usage